olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 Instructions about ENI and EIP: https://stackoverflow.com/questions/50276852/lambda-function-within-vpc-doesnt-have-access-to-public-internet

+Will not work if parallel instances are run, because they create new ENI IDs.

 https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html

 > If a subnet is associated with a route table that has a route to an internet gateway, it's known as a public subnet.
 If a subnet is associated with a route table that does not have a route to an internet gateway, it's known as a private subnet.